 Hospitals.
 Hospitals are licensed by each state.
 Hospitals that accept Medicare payments must be accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
 There are different types of hospitals.
+Most hospitals are “general” hospitals and care for a range of medical conditions.
 Teaching hospitals are associated with health care professional education programs in colleges and universities.
 They also may be home to the latest medical research.
 One in five hospitals is a teaching hospital.
 They also typically have the latest in equipment and procedures.
 90% of all teaching hospitals are located in urban areas.
-Most hospitals are “general” hospitals and care for a range of medical conditions.
 “Specialty” hospitals focus on one or more specific diseases or populations.

 Long-Term Care Community.
-Sometimes referred to as a “nursing home” or “skilled nursing care facility,” a long-term care community place of residence for people who require constant nursing care and have significant deficiencies with daily living activities such as bathing, dressing, or grooming.
-Skilled nursing care is partially covered by Medicare reimbursement.
+Sometimes referred to as a “nursing home” or “skilled nursing care facility,” a long-term care community is a place of residence for people who require constant nursing care and have significant deficiencies with daily living activities such as bathing, dressing, or grooming.
+Such skilled nursing care is partially covered by Medicare reimbursement.
 Skilled nursing care under Medicare is meant for “short-stay” residents – those who may require rehabilitation services after joint replacement or other surgeries.

 Assisted Living Community.
-Assisted living facilities are for people needing assistance with daily living activities, but wishing to live as independently as possible for as long as possible.
+Assisted living facilities are for people needing assistance with daily living activities, but who wish to live as independently as possible for as long as possible.
 Assisted living exists to bridge the gap between independent living and nursing homes.
-Nursing care may be provided at additional costs to residents depending on their needs.
+Nursing care may be provided at additional cost to residents depending on their needs.
 Some assisted living communities also provide dementia-care specialty areas.

 Independent Living Community.
 Independent living is for people who want to and are able to live independently but do not want to maintain a home.
 Many people prefer to live in a community with others of the same age and with similar interests.
 An independent retirement community allows for a great deal of social activities and trips.
 Many independent living facilities also offer prepared meals and provide a wide range of amenities.
 Some communities have a “wellness center” staffed by a nurse who may be consulted for minor health concerns.